 Classroom parties/celebrations will be scheduled throughout the year and will vary depending on the grade level.
-Teachers will send home information in their newsletters.
-For the safety of the students, only two parent/guardian volunteers will be asked to attend these parties when needed.
-No siblings or others will be permitted to attend.
+Teachers will send home information in their weekly newsletters.
+Standard parties MHE has had in the past are Winter and Valentine's Day.
+However, this is subject to change as school administration sees fit.